peng-ju/peng-ju/README.md

+# Hi, Welcome to Peng Ju's Github page
-Hi, I am Peng Ju.
+I am Peng Ju.
 A PhD candidate in Physics.

 <!---
 peng-ju/peng-ju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.